 - ½ cup granulated sugar

-- ½ cup applesauce plus 1 tsp baking powder whisked together
+- ½ cup applesauce plus 1 teaspoon baking powder whisked together

 - 1 cup pumpkin puree

-- 2 tbsp unsweetened plant-based milk not coconut, more if needed
+- 2 tablespoon unsweetened plant-based milk not coconut, more if needed

 - For the glaze: